Prerequisite course for this course is: IV602G Globalisation, Sport and Health

 The course contains varied work formats that can consist of lectures, guest lectures, seminars, group exercises, study visits and self-study.
 The sessions that require compulsory attendance are announced at the start of the course.

-The course is assessed through two examinations as follows:
+The course is assessed through one examination:

 Grading system: Excellent (A), Very Good (B), Good (C), Satisfactory (D), Pass (E) or Fail (U).